MetaMask/action-require-additional-reviewer/README.md

 ## Usage

-This action is designed to be used in conjunction with [`MetaMask/action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr).
+This action is designed to be used in conjunction with [`MetaMask/action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr), and will not work unless your repository also uses that action as recommended by its documentation.

-To use this action, you need to make a small addition to the `action-create-release-pr` workflow of your repository, and add a new workflow that uses this action:
+To use this action, you need to make a small addition to the `MetaMask/action-create-release-pr` workflow of your repository, and add a new workflow that uses this action:

 - [`.github/workflows/create-release-pr.yml`](https://github.com/MetaMask/action-require-additional-reviewer/blob/main/.github/workflows/create-release-pr.yml)
 - [`.github/workflows/require-additional-reviewer.yml`](https://github.com/MetaMask/action-require-additional-reviewer/blob/main/.github/workflows/require-additional-reviewer.yml)
   - **This workflow file self-references this action with the string "`/.`".
 Replace that string with "`MetaMask/action-require-additional-reviewer@v1`" in your workflow.**

-Once the Require Additional Reviewer workflow has run once, you can add it as a mandatory check in your repository branch protection settings.
+Once the Require Additional Reviewer workflow has run once, you it will create a GitHub commit status that you can use as a mandatory check in your repository branch protection settings.

+This action should never fail, and the status check it creates should only be either pending or successful.
+If the action fails to execute, first try recreating the release PR.
+If that doesn't work, identify the error produced by the workflow run and file a bug report.

+### Access Token

+Under recommended usage, the only input you have to provide to this action is an access token with the `read:org` scope.
+This token is necessary in order to determine the organization assocation of reviewers.
+See the GitHub documentation for how to [create access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and how to [use them in workflows](https://docs.github.com/en/actions/reference/encrypted-secrets).

+### Constraints on Relase Pull Requests

+Due to constraints imposed by the GitHub Actions platform and the GitHub API, this action imposes some constraints on release pull requests.
+Therefore, if you use this action, your release pull requests:

-Note that, if you use this action, you **must not** rebase your release PRs before merging them back into the base branch.
+- **must not** be rebased before being merged into the base branch.
-This action uses the commit hash of the base branch head to identify the workflow that created the release PR, in order to download the artifacts of that workflow.
+  - This action uses the commit hash of the original base branch head to identify the workflow that created the release PR, in order to download the artifacts of that workflow.
-Merging the base branch into the release branch is fine.
+  - Merging the base branch into the PR branch is fine.
+- **should not** be left open for extended periods of time.
+  - If your repository has a lot of `workflow_dispatch` events and a release PR is left open for a long time, there's a chance that this action will fail to extract the ID of the workflow that created the release branch.
+This action only searches the first 100 successful `workflow_dispatch` events targeting the PR base branch for the workflow run that created the release PR.

 ## Contributing